Mani Singh Basi

 BPTC: Very Competent

-Mani Basi has a broad practice covering all areas of family law with a particular focus on disputes relating to children, both domestic and international.
-His work often takes him across the country appearing up to and including the High Court.
+Mani has a broad practice covering all areas of family law with a particular focus on disputes relating to children.
+His work often takes him across the country appearing in cases up to and including the High Court.

 International Child Law

-A proportion of Mani’s cases have an international element and he is regularly instructed in matters in the High Court concerning applications for summary return under the Hague Convention 1980, applications in wardship and applications for the recognition and enforcement under Brussels IIR.
+Mani is a specialist in cases that have an international element and he is often instructed in matters in the High Court concerning applications for summary return under the Hague Convention 1980, applications concerning wardship and applications for the recognition and enforcement under Brussels IIR.
+He also appears in cases in the High Court where issues of jurisdiction arise as well as in cases involving international surrogacy, adoption and movement of children.

 Domestic Abuse Cases

-Mani has experience in applications under the Family Law Act 1996, relating to non-molestation and occupation orders.
-He has a particular interest in applications relating to a transfer of tenancy.
+Mani has experience in applications under the Family Law Act 1996 relating to non-molestation and occupation orders, particularly when such cases are combined with proceedings relating to children.

-Mani is qualified to accept instructions directly from members of the public under the Direct Access Scheme in appropriate circumstances.
+Mani is qualified to accept instructions directly from members of the public under the Direct Access Scheme in the appropriate circumstances.
+Mani can be contacted directly through his clerks for the purpose of direct access enquiries.

 The Honourable Society of Lincoln’s Inn